ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 How you answer the above questions will change how easy it is for you to publish your work.

 ### A Word Processor

 Most of the great journalists of our time do not use anything beyond a normal word processor in writing all those Pulitzer Prize winning pieces.
 That is the case because most everyone has at least *some* experience using a word processor like Word, and less so, like Apple Pages.
 And familiarity breeds content.

 If you want to write using those apps, go for it. *It is by far the easiest way to get your content on the internet.* With Squarespace, you would just do what I suggest above: Type it in your word processor, and then copy and paste that into a Text Block in the New Post window in Squarespace.

 ### Markdown

 [Markdown](http://daringfireball.net/projects/markdown/) was developed by John Gruber over ten years ago as an alternative to writing in pure HTML.
 Somewhat controversially, it has had many [non-standard](https://news.ycombinator.com/item?id=8264733) re-iterations.
-But pure, regular ol' Markdown is a great way to write with a more-or-less regular syntax, while having the power to easily convert that to HTML if need-be.[^5]
+But pure, regular ol' Markdown is a great way to write with a more-or-less regular syntax, while having the power to easily convert that to HTML if need-be.[^nb]

 Squarespace offers [Markdown Blocks](http://help.squarespace.com/guides/using-the-markdown-block), and if you so desire, you can set it so that your default text editor is Markdown instead of the default Rich Text.
 I used that workflow for a while myself.

 ### MultiMarkdown → HTML

 I don't think even Gruber himself could have predicted the future popularity of his text parsing engine.
 Over the years, many -- *many* -- non-standard iterations of Markdown have been devised (too many to even mention).
 [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) is about as close as one could get to retaining Gruber's 'standard' Markdown's simplicity, without getting all crazy like some of the other Markdown flavors have done.

 The beauty of MultiMarkdown is that it is parsed to HTML just as easily as standard Markdown.
 Because of this, **I use MultiMarkdown almost anytime I write.** If you want to do the same, continue reading.

-<h2><a name="step3">Step 3: Find An App That Supports _Your Writing Style_</a></h2>
+## Step 3: Find An App That Supports _Your Writing Style_

 ### Choices

 A few years ago, [third-party alternatives to the standard iOS app were becoming very popular](http://gizmodo.com/5970972/how-third-party-apps-are-taking-over-ios).
 When the App Store launched in 2008, developers clamored to create apps better than Apple's stock ones.
 First it was [email](http://sparrowmailapp.com/iphone.php), then later on it was [podcast apps](http://www.shiftyjelly.com/android/pocketcasts).
 Before that, though, it was notes apps.

 I bought several different apps, and both OS X, iPad, and iPhone versions if they were available: